8730 Wilshire Boulevard, California 90211

 A Fontana man who had posted videos of himself operating his Tesla Model 3 without his hands on the wheel struck an overturned semi-truck on a Southern California highway.
+According to a 2023 Washington Post analysis of NHTSA data, Tesla’s automated driving features have been linked to over 700 crashes and at least 19 fatalities since 2019.

 “Best carpool buddy possible even takes the boring traffic for me,” the 35-year-old man commented on the video he posted.
 He was killed in the early morning semi-truck wreck.
 A passerby, who was apparently helping the semi-truck operator out of his vehicle, was seriously injured.
 The Highway Patrol, which is investigating the wreck, said a preliminary investigation showed that the Tesla’s Autopilot function was engaged at the time of the crash.